-Integrating risk management into the Ministry is a dynamic and iterative process and needs to be customised to our needs and culture.
+Integrating risk management into the Ministry is a dynamic and iterative process that must be customised to our needs and culture.
 It needs to be a part of, not separate from, our purpose, governance, leadership and commitment, strategy, objectives and operations.